joeyday/joeyday.com/_posts/2014/2014-11-09-two-testaments.md

 author: Joey
 layout: post
 guid: 'http://joeyday.com/?p=2589'
-wps_subtitle:
-    - 'Where do we find biblical warrant for the terms “New Testament” and “Old Testament”?'
+subtitle: 'Where do we find biblical warrant for the terms “New Testament” and “Old Testament”?'
 dsq_thread_id:
     - '3209457949'
 categories: